jakesower/spectragraph/README.md

 ### Query

 Queries are the most written type within a typical Data Prism application.
-Store accept queries and produce results based on the contents of the store.
+Stores accept queries and produce results based on the contents of the store.
 The various store types handle queries differently (they may walk a memory tree, produce SQL, hit an API, or other such things).
 However, the structure of a query and its results are uniform across the different store types.
 Custom stores need to abide by the same rules.

 Example queries: